SQL Server data files in Microsoft Azure

 The following are security considerations and requirements when storing SQL Server Data Files in Azure Storage.

-When creating a container for the Azure Blob storage service, we recommend that you set the access to private.
+When creating a container for Azure Blob Storage, we recommend that you set the access to private.
 When you set the access to private, container and blob data can be read by the Azure account owner only.

 When storing SQL Server database files in Azure Storage, you need to use a shared access signature, a URI that grants restricted access rights to containers, blobs, queues, and tables.
 By using a shared access signature, you can enable SQL Server to access resources in your storage account without sharing your Azure storage account key.